 ACTIONS RESOURCES COMMITTED INDICATORS TIMELINE IMPLEMENTATION STATUS LEAD 6.4.1.
 Incorporate a process to gather community feedback on projects, events, and communications that involve or will impact the community.
 Staff Time Community will have an impact on all department projects Immediate RFP Planning Community Engagement Sessions were planned in each district prior to SIP.
 OEWD was able to conduct three sessions prior to SIP.
 Two Virtual RFP Community Engagement Sessions were held in November 2020.
 OEWD will commit to standardizing community engagement strategies around budget, program, and policy priorities.
-Ongoing, in progress Community Engagement Sub-Committee 6.4.2.
+OEWD's Workforce Division will issue biannual surveys to grantees, businesses, and other workforce clients to gather feedback on their experience with Workforce services and working with OEWD.
+(OEWD Strategic Initiatives/OSO Contractor) Ongoing, in progress Community Engagement Sub-Committee 6.4.2.
 Find opportunities to invest into and support the communities the department serves.
 Staff Time Bid opportunities (RFPs, RFQs) are advertised to a broad network of providers and community coalitions, reflecting priority populations.
-Immediate Build a more comprehensive outreach strategy, which includes key affinity groups, coalitions and advocacy organizations such as SFBLOC, Latino Parity Coalition, API Council, and others.
-Ongoing, in progress Procurement and Grantmaking Sub-Committee OEWD's Capacity Building resources for leadership transitions and organizational sustainability center racial equity in both candidate recruitment December 2020 Analyze current capacity building investments (NSI, Workforce consultants).
-Identify examples of organizations that have effectively addressed racial equity in strategic plans, transition and hiring plans.
-RFP/NOFA language needs to be and consultant selection.
+Immediate - December 2023 Build a more comprehensive outreach strategy, which includes key affinity groups, coalitions and advocacy organizations such as SFBLOC, Latino Parity Coalition, API Council, and others.
+Ongoing, in progress Procurement and Grantmaking Sub-Committee OEWD's Capacity Building resources center racial equity in both candidate Began December 2020 - December 2023 Analyze current capacity building investments (NSI, Workforce consultants).
+Identify examples of organizations that have effectively addressed racial equity in strategic Ongoing, in progress recruitment and consultant selection.
 (Procurement)